 Lice Exposure

-- Cover the chair in plastic (large bags if you can find any that fit) for two days
+- Cover the chair in plastic for two days.

 How to Clean Outdoor Bean Bag Covers